ivalab/Controls/content/research/bkrcl.md

 excitation of the neural network is not equivalent to persistent excitation of the states.
 The observation is used to define an online network restructuring technique that ensure good approximation capabilities given an upper bound on the network size.
-Lyapunov methods prove stabilization of the neuroadaptive control technique.
+Proof of stabilization for the neuroadaptive control technique relies on Lyapunov stability theory.
 <!--more-->